 O-rings and rubber seals

-Custom-made or standard types
+Custom or standard types

-Seals are one of Betech's core areas of expertise, and we dare to say that whatever your needs, we can find a seal that will do the job - whether it's static or dynamic.
+Seals are one of Betech's core areas, and we are confident that whatever your needs, we can find a seal that solves the task - whether it is static or dynamic.

 The popular O-ring is both the easiest and most versatile rubber seal - used either alone or in conjunction with other types of seals.